markonisic/IPtables_cheat_sheet/README.md

     -   **POSTROUTING** – for altering packets as they are about to go out
     -   **FORWARD** – for packets routed through the box(or needs to be forwarded to a new connection/route)

-For this cheat sheet there’s a github repo with a downloadable version in .pdf : [LINK](https://github.com/markonisic/IPtables_cheat_sheet)

 ## IPtables commands